techypoint/techypoint.github.io/_posts/create-a-website/2020-05-13-create-a-blog-part2.md

 {% endraw %}{% endhighlight %}

 Here, this blog post is using
-layout - post layout(default layout available in default theme by Jekyll). title - Title of the Page date - post created date categories - defines post category
+- layout- post layout(layout available in default theme by Jekyll).
+- title- Title of the Page
+- date- post date
+- categories- defines post category

-Theses key value pairs between triple-dashed lines are called Front Matters.
+Theses key value pairs between triple-dashed lines are called **Front Matters**.

-There are many default Front Matter provided by Jekyll which you can use.Front Matter Link -
+There are many default Front Matter provided by Jekyll which you can use.
+Link is available in Further Study Material

 What we need to create a non veg category recipe blog post
-1. We will create a custom layout named post.md just like home.md in _layouts folder.
+- We will create a custom layout named post.md just like home.md in _layouts folder.
-2. Rename file from 2020-06-12-welcome-to-jekyll.markdown to 2020-06-12-butterChicken.markdown
+- Rename file from 2020-06-12-welcome-to-jekyll.markdown to 2020-06-12-butterChicken.markdown
-File Name should be in this formate only - YYYY-MM-DD-name-here.md
+   - File Name should be in this format only - YYYY-MM-DD-name-here.md
-3. We need to provide URL to the post using permalink front matter.
+- We need to provide URL to the post using permalink front matter.
-4. Then We will modify other Front Matters for our post like title, date and categories.
+- Then We will modify other Front Matters for our post like title, date and categories.
-5. Write Blog post
+- Write blog post

 ### So lets start -
-1. create post.md in _layouts folder and lets create a layout which has navigation and footer and in between your blog content.
+- create post.md in _layouts folder and lets create a layout which has navigation and footer and in between your blog content.
 {% highlight html %}{% raw %}
 <!DOCTYPE html>
 <html lang="en">